-One of the exciting things about becoming your own boss means getting to make all of the big decisions but it’s also one of the most stressful.
-Of these decisions one of the most important you’ll make is how you want to get into business.
+One of the exciting things about becoming your own boss is making all the big decisions.
+That said, one of the most stressful things about becoming your own boss is — you guessed it! — making all the big decisions.
+Regardless of the type of business, one of these decisions is how you want to get into business in the first place.
 Whether it’s starting from scratch or buying an existing business, there’s no right or wrong answer, only what’s right or wrong for you.
-Instead of asking yourself if buying a business is a good idea or if launching a start-up is too challenging, look at the advantages and disadvantages of both to determine the best fit for you.
+Instead of asking yourself if buying a business is a good idea or launching a startup is too challenging, start by looking at the advantages and disadvantages of each.

-If you’ve ever walked into one of your favorite businesses and thought about the things you would do differently — how you could improve operations, delight more customers, maybe even update the décor — than buying an existing business might be for you.
-And fortunately, there are plenty of advantages to buying an existing business, if you determine it’s the right path for you.
-If you buy a business, here are some of the perks you can enjoy:
+If you’ve ever walked into one of your favorite businesses and thought about the things you would do differently (such as how you could improve operations, delight more customers, maybe even update the décor), then buying an existing business might be for you.
+And fortunately, there are plenty of advantages to buying an existing business.

-- Understanding of upfront costs.
-If the person selling their business has done the proper work to value their business, then you should have a clear view of what you’re paying and why.
-This is obviously helpful when it comes to budgeting for your small business project — you should have a much easier time estimating what your total capital need is, compared to someone who’s starting from scratch.
+- Clear upfront costs.
+If the person selling their business has properly valued their business, you should have a clear view of the business price and why.
+This is obviously helpful when it comes to budgeting for your small business project.
+You’ll have an easier time estimating your total capital need compared to someone who’s starting from scratch.

 - Save some time.
 If you buy an existing business, you’re bound to save some time in the early stages of business ownership.
 Crucial tasks such as looking for real estate, hiring employees, and researching equipment can take a lot of time.
 Fortunately, in this case, most of those early decisions have already been made.
 You’ll surely make some changes along the way, but you’ll have a solid foundation to hit the ground running.